preemptive/DashO-GameOfLife/README.md

 5. Click `Next`.
 6. Keep `Gradle` as the build environment.
 7. Browse to this project and select the `app` directory or `app/build.gradle` file. <a name="selectVariant"/>
 8. Select the `menuWithInteractionDebug` Build Variant.
-The `menu` flavor builds use all the Actvities and Views which the `single` flavor builds use, so it can be used to create a default project.
+The `menu` flavor builds use all the Activities and Views which the `single` flavor builds use, so it can be used to create a default project.
 9. Click `Next`.
 10. Verify the `Android SDK Home` was found.
 11. Verify `android-27` (or an appropriate value) is selected as the platform.